abhijeetg12/cayman-blog/_posts/2019-05-31-Document-Classification.md

 <h1 id="Dataset">Dataset</h1>
 <p> We will be using the Reuters dataset for the scope of this blog, Reuters is a benchmark dataset for document classification. <br />
 Reuters is a multi-class multi-label dataset, this means there are multiple classes, and each document can lie in any of these categories making this a multi-label problem.
 The dataset has 90 classes, 7769 training documents and 3019 testing documents.<br />
+  By far most documents have either one or two labels, but some have up to 15 <br/>
 </p>
 <pre><code>if __name__ == &quot;__main__&quot;:
     m=Main()